 Along the hike to Pulga, there are two foot over bridges which you will need to cross.
 Just adjacent to the bridge, are waterfalls which make perfect pit stops along the hike.
 Just sit and soak in the fresh air of nature.

 If you happen to backpack here during apple harvest season which starts from end of August to mid-September, the village turns into an apple paradise with red and green apples all over the trees.
 The villagers are more than happy to let you pluck a couple, every guest house in Pulga has at least a couple of apple trees growing in their back yard.

-4. Chit-Chat with locals
+4. Chit-chat with locals

-Since the village is still very raw and unspoilt by the heavy tourist influx, the locals from Pulga specially the older generation are ever willing to sit and have a conversation over a cup of chai.
+Since the village is still very raw and unspoilt by the heavy tourist influx, the locals from Pulga especially the older generation are ever willing to sit and have a conversation over a cup of chai.
 Just a simple smile is more than enough to start a conversation in the Himalayas and this village is no different.